 Easements: Logging companies and utility operators have easements associated with many properties.
 This gives them the right to access the property based on the terms specified in the document.

 Our list is not exhaustive.
 Sometimes you’ll find something more rare like a covenant, which lays out in specific terms how the land can be used by any future owner.
 The main point is to avoid surprises.
-Lastly, if you’re looking for detailed advice on buying land, check out our buyer’s guide called “how to buy land in Nova Scotia.”
+Lastly, if you’re looking for detailed advice on buying land, check out our buyer’s guide called “how to buy land in Nova Scotia” or read our deep dives into taxes on land sales in Nova Scotia, or how to migrate a property.

 If you’re involved in buying or selling land, or any real estate, a good real estate lawyer is essential.
 We’ve provided contact details for several below.
 A good first question to ask is, “how local does my real estate lawyer need to be?”.
 In my opinion, you’re better off with a good real estate lawyer hundreds of miles away from the property you’re buying than an average lawyer in the vicinity.
 Unlike a surveyor, your lawyer doesn’t need to walk the lot.
 You want someone sharp on property law with good diligence for reviewing and submitting documents, and who responds promptly to your questions.
 I use the same real estate lawyer for all my deals, even though he’s often at the other end of the province from the properties I’m purchasing.